-We love hotel libraries, book-lined havens – or at the very least, a cozy room with a couple of well-stocked shelves – where you can climb into a big, squishy sofa or club chair.
+I love hotel libraries, book-lined havens – or at the very least, a cozy room with a couple of well-stocked shelves – where you can climb into a big, squishy sofa or club chair.
 Sure, you can byo, but half the fun is discovery – that obscure novel you missed, a travel or photography book you’ve never seen or a Dutch design magazine you didn’t know existed.

 Paper rules at hotel libraries.
 Elsie de Wolfe knew nothing warms up a room like books, and generations of decorators absorbed her edict.
 Let’s face it — most hotel libraries are decorative.
 (For the serious stuff, check out New York Public Library on 42nd and Fifth Avenue.)
 Increasingly, hotels garnish their sitting areas with picture books, like the lounge at the new Hyatt 48Lex.
 A few flaunt full-fledged libraries.
-Here are five we love – and a couple more we like a lot.

 Library Hotel, 229 Madison Avenue at 41st Street; 212 983- 4500.

 At most hotels, the library is a room.
 But the Library’s library boasts more than 16,000 volumes and encompasses the entire building.
 Organized according to the Dewey Decimal System, each of the 60 guest rooms is a book lover’s dream, a mini library named for its literary topic, from Economics to Erotica.
 In the lobby, art books line a wall and stacks of bookmarks printed with hotel information sit on the check-in desk.
-Our favorite haunt is the second floor library lounge, its floor-to-ceiling bookcases jam-packed with eclectic titles.
+My favorite haunt is the second floor library lounge, its floor-to-ceiling bookcases jam-packed with eclectic titles.
 Curl up on a banquette with a complimentary coffee and John Kennedy Toole’s A Confederacy of Dunces or Scott Turow’s Presumed Innocent, Paul Johnson’s A History of the American People or Low Fat Living.
 Or look up bibliophile in the mammoth unabridged dictionary on the windowsill.
 Something for everyone, in other words.

 Trump SoHo, 264 Spring Street near Varick; 212 842-5500.

-The first time we visited the mezzanine library at Trump SoHo, a wedding party was posing for pictures.
+The first time I visited the mezzanine library at Trump SoHo, a wedding party was posing for pictures.
 Small surprise.
 This glamorous sitting room, outfitted with a wall of art, architecture and travel books, is picture perfect.
 Plop into a hyper-stylish (and surprisingly comfortable) sofa, club chair or window seat (splendid vistas through floor-to-ceiling windows) and page through a lavishly illustrated volume on Renzo Piano, Santiago Calatrava or Michelangelo.
 Or pull up a Fendi Casa armchair at the enormous gator-embossed leather table and pore over Helmut Newton’s edgy photos.
 (Order coffee or something stronger if you plan to settle in.)
-Like this year-old high-rise hotel, the books look new and fresh (we love the huge illustrated tomes, like one on Mohammed Ali, lying open on a table by the window).
+Like this year-old high-rise hotel, the books look new and fresh (I love the huge illustrated tomes, like one on Mohammed Ali, lying open on a table by the window).
 Caveat: all the books are from German publisher Taschen, whose name even appears on the bookcase.
 Talk about product placement.